Pinkerton: The 1970s Are Calling Joe Biden Again: Is This Saigon 1975? Or Tehran 1979?

 It seems like Joe Biden, first elected to public office in 1970, is destined to relive all the national policy debacles of the 1970s.
 Today, near the end of his long career, the 46th president is becoming strangely reacquainted with the mistakes and frustrations of the 37th, 38th, and 39th presidents: Richard Nixon, Gerald Ford, and–most pointedly of all–Jimmy Carter.

 Surely Biden remembers those presidencies well.
 He served in the U.S. Senate during all three of them.
-And yet even so, he seems unable to avoid falling into some of the same traps; perhaps Biden has gotten a little fuzzy on some of the key details, the memory of which would have saved him grief.
+And yet even so, he seems unable to avoid falling into some of the same traps.
+Perhaps Biden has gotten a little fuzzy on some of the key details, the memory of which would have saved him grief.
 In fact, in recent months, this author has recalled the similarities between Biden policies of the 2020s and the policies of the 1970s concerning energy and the environment, crime, the economy and inflation, and a rival superpower.
-Short version of all this history: T[ihe 1970s were not good years for America.
-And now, half a century later, the policies of the 2020s seem eerily similar.
+Short version of all this history: The 1970s were not good years for America.
+And now half a century later, the policies of the 2020s seem eerily similar.

 So let’s look at the current debacle in Afghanistan through this historical lens.